JasonThomasData/scrapers_for_sbs/README.md

 	time.sleep(3) #wait for three seconds

-Finally, I think if you're going to scrape content, consier putting it online where others can get it.
+Finally, I think if you're going to scrape content, consider putting it online where others can get it.
 This may reduce the need for others to scrape content.
 You can do this by simply making a Gist on Github.

 Another, possibly better, option is to put yor scrapers on Morph where anyone can use them.